berneout/normally-open-closed/open.md

 ## Copyright

-Each contributor licenses you to do everything with this software that would otherwise infringe that contributor's copyright in it, except for [Prohibited Purposes](#prohibited-purposes).
+Each contributor licenses you to do everything with this software that would otherwise infringe their copyright in it, except for [Prohibited Purposes](#prohibited-purposes).

 ## Notices